JabRef/user-documentation/en/collect/jabref-browser-extension.md

 1\) Go to [zotero.org](https://zotero.org).
 2\) Deactivate AdBlock plus extension for the whole domain \(zotero.org\) by clicking on the Adblock plus extension button and sliding the corresponding slider to allow adds on the whole domain.
 3\) Close and reopen the browser in order to reload all the extension and their settings.
 4\) Verify the functioning of the Jabref extension by visiting a page you know is working to extract its bibliographic data \(for example, [the arXiv](http://arxiv.org/list/gr-qc/pastweek?skip=0&show=5)\) by pressing the extension button or Alt + Shift + J.

 In case you encounter problems in this procedure refer to issue \#241 on GitHub for further help.

+### In case script jabrefHost.py doesn't work

+Error message `bad interpreter: /usr/bin/python3: no such file or directory` means that python3 is not installed at the expected location.
+Run `which python3` to see if python3 is installed elsewhere.
+Then copy that path at the first line of jabrefHost.py maintaining `#!` prefix.